 - be an early-career professional, Ph.D. student, or academic researcher

 - not have previously attended a Summer School

-- be proficient in English
+- be proficient in spoken and written English

 In addition, application to the Summer School requires a brief reference from the applicant’s thesis advisor or manager.